 |

 Prefer a guided tutorial on how to set this up?
-Click here to take the HotDoc Routine Requests course in HotDoc Academy.
-Log in with your HotDoc Dashboard username and password |
+Routine Requests Academy course Log in with your HotDoc Dashboard username and password |

 Routine Requests is online healthcare from your doctor, powered by HotDoc.
-Patients can submit requests such as repeat prescriptions, referrals, and medical certificates online, which are sent directly to doctors through the Sidebar—reducing phone calls to reception and the administrative workload for your team.
+Patients can submit requests such as repeat prescriptions, referrals, and medical certificates online, which are sent directly to doctors through the Sidebar — reducing phone calls to reception and the administrative workload for your team.

 With Routine Requests, clinics can:

-Provide better access and continuity of care for existing patients, even when appointment books are full
+- Provide better access and continuity of care for existing patients, even when appointment books are full

-Accept online requests for repeat prescriptions, referrals, medical certificates, and test result follow-ups
+- Accept online requests for repeat prescriptions, referrals, medical certificates, and test result follow-ups

-Turn previously unpaid administrative work into billable consults, helping practitioners boost earnings
+- Turn previously unpaid administrative work into billable consults, helping practitioners boost earnings

-Review, complete, or decline requests and communicate with patients directly from the HotDoc Sidebar
+- Review, complete, or decline requests and communicate with patients directly from the HotDoc Sidebar

-Keep patient files accurate by easily copying request details into the PMS
+- Keep patient files accurate by easily copying request details into the PMS

-Respond to requests at a convenient time or reassign them to another practitioner if needed
+- Respond to requests at a convenient time or reassign them to another practitioner if needed

-Automatically capture payments through HotDoc, reducing admin time and allowing control via the HotDoc Dashboard
+- Automatically capture payments through HotDoc, reducing admin time and allowing control via the HotDoc Dashboard

-Access simple reporting and reconciliation to track requests and payments
+- Access simple reporting and reconciliation to track requests and payments

 |